freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/user-experience-design/moodboards/index.md

 ![papercut moodboard](https://raw.githubusercontent.com/ejke/ejke.github.io/master/else/moodboard.jpg)

 The other option is to create digital moodboard.
-The technique is quite the same, you need
+The technique is quite the same, you need:
-- internet connection,
+- Internet connection
-- basic knowledge of copy and paste functions,
+- Basic knowledge of copy and paste functions
-- image editing software.
+- Image editing software

 The positive aspect is that you don't have to limit your moodboard to images in magazine.
 The negative aspect is that it might be hard to find the right images, since you have all internet to search from.